kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

             and PC2.
     -   Finally, “bg” allows us to fill in the center of our open circles with a color of our choosing.

+## 8.2 Adding group-wise ellipses and a legend

 -   Our plot could still use a few things, like ellipses around our different groups.
     -   We can do this using ordiellipse()